 The Fiscal Stabilization Program was created in 1967 to provide financial assistance to provinces that are facing significant declines in their revenues resulting from extraordinary economic downturns.
 Currently, a province is eligible for a payment under the program if it experiences a year-over-year reduction of more than 5% of its non-natural resource revenues or 50% of its natural resource revenues.
-Fiscal stabilization payments have been subject to a limit of \$60 per capita since 1987.46
+Fiscal stabilization payments have been subject to a limit of \$60 per capita since 1987.47

-Division 11 of Part 4 of Bill C-30 amends the Federal-Provincial Fiscal Arrangements Act (FPFAA) to increase the payment limit per capita, make a number of changes to the formula for calculating fiscal stabilization payments and set a new deadline for making a claim under the program.
+Division 10 of Part 4 of Bill C-30 amends the Federal-Provincial Fiscal Arrangements Act (FPFAA)48 to increase the payment limit per capita, make a number of technical changes to the formula for calculating fiscal stabilization payments and set a new deadline for making a claim under the program.
 The increase in the payment limit per capita begins to apply in the 2019-2020 fiscal year.
-The other changes only come into force in 2021-2022 fiscal year, as provided for under clause 196.
+The other changes only come into force in the 2021-2022 fiscal year, as provided for under clause 195 of the bill.

-2.4.11.1 Increase in the Payment Limit per Capita
+2.4.10.1 Increase in the Payment Limit Per Capita

-Clause 194(5) of the bill amends section 6(8) of the FPFAA to increase the payment limit per capita to \$166 for the 2018-2019 fiscal year and index this limit for subsequent fiscal years based on the growth of the Canadian nominal gross domestic product (GDP) per capita.
+Clause 193(5) of Bill C-30 amends section 6(8) of the FPFAA to increase the payment limit per capita to \$166 for the 2018-2019 fiscal year and index this limit for subsequent fiscal years based on the growth of the Canadian nominal gross domestic product (GDP) per capita.
 Specifically, amended section 6(8) provides that, for each fiscal year after 2018-2019, the \$166 limit per capita is indexed by the ratio of the highest per capita nominal GDP of Canada of any calendar year from 2018 to the calendar year that ends during the fiscal year, inclusive, to the per capita nominal GDP of Canada for the calendar year 2018.
 Since the minimum value of this ratio is 1, the payment limit per capita can only increase or remain constant.

-As well, clause 194(5) of the bill adds new section 6(8.1) to the FPFAA, which states that the population of a province for a fiscal year is its population as of 1 July of that year, and that the Canadian nominal GDP per capita for a calendar year is to be determined by the Minister of Finance using the population of Canada as of 1 July of that year, based on the most recent information for the population prepared by Statistics Canada.
-Clause 195(1) amends section 40(a.1) to allow the Governor in Council to make regulations respecting the information that must be prepared by Statistics Canada under new section 6(8.1).
+As well, clause 193(5) of the bill adds section 6(8.1) to the FPFAA, which states that the population of a province for a fiscal year is its population as of 1 July of that year, and that the Canadian nominal GDP per capita for a calendar year is to be determined by the Minister of Finance using the population of Canada as of 1 July of that year, based on the most recent information for the population prepared by Statistics Canada.
+Clause 194(1) amends section 40(a.1) of the FPFAA to allow the Governor in Council to make regulations respecting the information that must be prepared by Statistics Canada under new section 6(8.1).

-2.4.11.2 Changes to the Formula
+2.4.10.2 Changes to the Formula

 Currently, a fiscal stabilization payment triggered by a decline in non-natural resource revenues in a fiscal year is reduced if there is an increase in natural resource revenues in that fiscal year.
 Similarly, a fiscal stabilization payment triggered by a decline in natural resource revenues in a fiscal year is reduced if non-natural resource revenues decrease by less than 5% or increase in that fiscal year.
-Clauses 194(1) and 194(2) amend the formula for calculating fiscal stabilization payments under section 6(1) so that a payment triggered by a decline in non-natural resource revenues in a fiscal year is reduced if natural resource revenues decrease by less than 5% or increase in that fiscal year.
+Clauses 193(1) and 193(2) of Bill C-30 amend the formula for calculating fiscal stabilization payments under section 6(1) of the FPFAA so that a payment triggered by a decline in non-natural resource revenues in a fiscal year is reduced if natural resource revenues decrease by less than 5% or increase in that fiscal year.